 Step Change!
 Do what you’re good at!

-We’ve been guilt of this ourselves by offering lots and lots of different services we think will make us money.
-However, doing a cost analysis, you may find that actually you need to be quite ruthless in cutting products from your portfolio.
+We’ve been guilty of this ourselves by offering lots and lots of different services we think will make us money.
+However, doing a cost analysis, you may find that actually, you need to be quite ruthless in cutting products from your portfolio.

 The figures were coming out that if we cut the service from our offering then we would gain at least 5 hours a week.
 That means a whole 5 extra hours a week into services we excelled in, better skilled to do and ultimately meant maximising profit.

-Doing this analysis and making this change initially looked a very dangerous process as we could of lost the whole client base.
-However by being up front with our clients, we advised why we’re going to stop the service and also gave our client base enough warning as to the plans and time schedules of the change.
+Doing this analysis and making this change initially looked like a very dangerous process as we could have lost the whole client base.
+However, by being upfront with our clients, we advised why we’re going to stop the service and also gave our client base enough warning as to the plans and time schedules of the change.

 Feel free to leave your comments below we’re interested in your thoughts and welcome a discussion on this subject.